htirawi/Serverless-API/README.md

 # Serverless-API
-Serverless APIs with Express and MongoDB
+Serverless API and deploy it to AWS Lambda.
+Persistent data is stored in MongoDB on Atlas clusters.